Pedro Sobota's GitHub Page

 01/2018

-Abstract: This article presents an implementation of the lattice multiplication method, an ancient technique for multiplying large numbers, in C#.
-The basic idea is that numbers can be multiplied digit-by-digit and, as each digit only ranges from 0 to 9, the maximum multiplication performed per step is 9 x 9.
-The implementation, capable of computing 4999! (with 16322 digits) in around one minute, uses a cell-walking routine to traverse arbitrary shape lattices in three distinct phases.
-The article also includes pseudocode implementations and references.
+Abstract: This article presents an implementation of the lattice multiplication method, an ancient technique for multiplying large numbers.
+The implementation, capable of computing 4999! (with 16322 digits) in the order of a minute, uses a cell-walking routine to traverse arbitrary shape lattices in three distinct phases.

 As we know, not very large numbers (such as 99) have very large factorials, with this one having 156 decimal places.